Board Members

 All board members are required to adhere to the GISCO Bylaws, G ISCO Board Member Code of Ethics and the G ISCO Board Expectations.
 Anyone running for the GISCO Board must be a current GISCO member in good standing, and reside in the state of Colorado.
 All Board members need to have 1-2 hours each week, on average, to work on assigned Board activities.
 These activities are mutually agreed upon between you and Board leadership.
 Board members should be good team players, conscientious and reliable, and excellent communicators.
 Specific skills (e.g., legal or financial knowledge) are also very helpful to the Board, and we value the diversity and specialized skills of each of our Board members.
 You do not need to have advanced levels of education to be an effective Board member – dedication, energy, and the willingness to donate your time are much more important.

 If you are interested in nominating yourself (and are a GISCO member in good standing and reside in the State of Colorado), please fill out the online nomination form when the nominations are being accepted.
 Please provide a brief bio and describe the qualifications that will enable you to contribute in a meaningful way to overseeing and guiding the activities of GIS Colorado.
 Please limit your responses to a few paragraphs.
-Nominations will be accepted starting October 20, 2022 and are due by the end of the day on Monday, November 14, 2022.
+Nominations will be accepted starting in October and are due by the end November.
 All information provided will be made available to the voting members of GIS Colorado so they can make an informed decision when they cast their vote.
 Current Board members whose term is ending can nominate themselves for the position they will be vacating and will be voted on along with new nominations.

 We currently only accept self-nominations.
 If you think someone would be a good fit for GISCO, please urge them to self-nominate using the online nomination form.

-The term is three years, beginning on January 2.
+The term is three years, beginning in January.

 No. There are many ways to contribute to GISCO without being a Board member.
 You can become a GISCO member, volunteer time or services, become a sponsor, or serve on a committee.
 Please reach out to us about volunteer opportunities at questions@giscolorado.org.